shadowed1/ChromeOS_PowerControl/README.md

   <img src="https://i.imgur.com/RbK8dR6.png" alt="logo" />
 </p>
 <br> <br>

-__Requires Developer Mode - Supports AMD, ARM, and Intel.__
+ChromeOS_PowerControl is a suite of lightweight shell scripts.
   <br> <br>

-- Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
+__Features:__

-- Control CPU clockspeed in relation to temperature; enabling lower temperatures under load and longer battery life.
+- *PowerControl:* Control CPU clockspeed in relation to temperature; enabling lower temperatures and longer battery life under load.<br>
+- *BatteryControl:* Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.<br>
-- Control fan curve in relation to temperature with built-in hysteresis and 0% RPM mode.
+- *FanControl:* Control fan curve in relation to temperature with built-in hysteresis and 0% RPM mode.<br>
-- Clamp GPU clockspeed below its default maximum; enabling lower temperatures and longer battery life when rendering 3D content.
+- *GPUControl:* Control GPU clockspeed below its default maximum; enabling longer battery life under load.<br>
+- *SleepControl:* Control how long ChromeOS can remain idle before sleep; irrespective of system sleep settings.<br>
   <br> <br>
 - Features global commands for ease of use, a unified config file, and the ability to change settings in real-time.
 - Has a feature-rich installer, an uninstaller that cleans up after itself, and logs stored in /var/log/ for statistics.
-- Optionally have BatteryControl, PowerControl, FanControl, an GPUControl start on boot; as well as disabling Turbo Boost on boot if user has rootfs verification disabled.
+- Optionally have BatteryControl, PowerControl, FanControl, GPUControl, and SleepControl start on boot; as well as disabling Intel Turbo Boost automatically if user has rootfs verification disabled.
 <br> <br> <br>

+__Requires Developer Mode - Supports AMD, ARM, and Intel.__
+<br><br>

 __How to Install:__